TuxMeaLux/Cryptonite/README.md

 Each command should have different signature from all the previous.
 To achieve that we can add an incremental number and a timestamp.
 Those tow data will be used into the client's logic (and C2S too) to decide if runs command or not.

-Each client will run a command if it has a greater incremental number respect to the last executed one and is passed at most one hour from the timestamp.
+Each client will run a command if it has a incremental number greater than the last one executed and is passed at most one hour from the timestamp.

 ### Certificate Revocation
 > How can we revoke a certificate to avoid zombies connect to not more secure C2S?